Sessions: We'll fund the wall 'one way or the other'

 The Treasury Inspector General for Tax Administration issued a report in 2011 saying people who were not authorized to work in the US were paid $4.2 billion in refundable tax credits in one year.

-The Justice Department did not immediately respond Sunday to a question asking if the report is the one Sessions referenced.
-The Treasury inspector general also did not immediately return a request for information on whether any actions were taken following the release of the report and if more up-to-date figures exist.
+The Justice Department did not respond Sunday to a question asking if the report is the one Sessions referenced.
+The Treasury inspector general also did not return a request for information on whether any actions were taken following the release of the report and if more up-to-date figures exist.

 An internal estimate from Customs and Border Protection put the cost of the wall at $21.6 billion, while an estimate from Democrats on the Senate Homeland Security and Governmental Affairs Committee said the wall could cost as much as $66.9 billion.